Programme Handbooks and Information for Students

 Unitec Web-site

-Information for Students starts before they sign up for a course with us.
-Their first encounter with a Unitec Programme will likely be through our Website.
-A student will look for the programme that will give them the foot up to a career that they are looking for.
+Information for Students starts before they enrol.
+Their first encounter with a Unitec Programme is often through our Website.
 It is important that our programme pages give our prospective students the best information possible to help them choose Unitec as the place where they would like to study.
-So it is important to Check the Website Information regularly to ensure that it is up to date and tells the best story about your programme.
-If you find something that is out of date, or that needs changing, you can do this by liaising with our marketing@unitec.ac.nz.
+It is important to Check the Website Information regularly to ensure that it is up to date and tells the best story about your programme.
+If you find something that is out of date, or that needs changing, liaise with marketing@unitec.ac.nz.

 Admission Requirements

-Also accessed through the Unitec Website, students need to know what they need to have achieved in previous study and what else they have to provide to be able to enrol.
-The information on our website is derived from approved Programme Regulations.
+Also accessed through the Unitec Website, students can find out what they need to have achieved in previous study and what else they have to provide to be able to enrol.
+The information is derived from approved Programme Regulations.
 These are included in the Programme Information Repository (PIR) which is used by the enrolment team when admitting students.

 Study Plans